 I started this work after helping my mother and sole parent starve herself to death in 2015, following a debilitating 20-year battle with multiple sclerosis.
 The grief and loss I felt after her death sent me into a dark night of the soul.
 I spent many a day in despair and the weight of it all nearly cost me my life.
 Still, the most acute grief I have, and will continue to, experience is a result of navigating a racist heteropatriarchal world as a Black woman.

 I believe getting comfortable with our discomfort is the only way we can begin to make lasting and meaningful change.
 I know, because it’s how I’ve healed my own heart.
 From my mother’s death, burning out from my corporate law career, making it through the terrorism of the Paris Attacks, or enduring the omnipresent onslaught of white supremacy, I’ve been through some shit, faced my shadows and made it out the other side.
 Braver, brighter, bolder and ready to help you and/or your business do the same.

 I curate difficult but necessary racial justice conversation with truth and compassion and help people find tangible tools to create personal and collective transformation while healing our hearts.

-I’m versed in a variety of culturally-informed spiritual tools to help people and businesses unearth their struggles, step into their power and raise the collective consciousness and commit to dismantling racist heteropatriarchy.
+I’m versed in a variety of culturally-informed spiritual tools to help people and businesses unearth their struggles, raise the collective consciousness and commit to dismantling racist heteropatriarchy.
 I do this through speaking, online courses, events, and writing.

 Diploma in Intercultural Education & Training (Anti-Racism + Diversity Training), University of Victoria.